vbonluk/Project-Rebuilder/README.md

 #### Python 3.6 Suppport

-This tool is helping people who want to rebuild there project with another name.
+This tool is helping people who want to rebuild their project using another name.

 Like that: